 Today's VaHi has the city's oldest continuously operating fire station, a public library, three parks, more than a half dozen places of worship, and a historic commercial corridor of restaurants & shops.
 Springdale Park Elementary - better known as 'SPARK' - sits on VaHi's eastern border; Grady High is on the western.
 They join Inman School and the newly reopened Howard MIddle School in the Old Fourth Ward as our public schools.

-The Virginia-Highland Civic Association (VHCA).
-Led by a board of elected volunteers, VHCA is the community's official (but not sole) voice on city regulatory efforts on development, land use, zoning, festivals, special events, alcohol licenses, legislation, and other quality of life issues.
+The Virginia-Highland Civic Association (VHCA) is led by a board of elected volunteers and is the community's official (but not sole) voice on city regulatory efforts such as, development, land use, zoning, festivals, special events, alcohol licenses, legislation, and other quality of life issues.
 All neighborhood residents are eligible for membership to VHCA but must opt-in by signing up here.

 Our Planning Committee and Board meet monthly; please check our calendar and join us.
 Questions?
 See our specific committee headings, or use the following links to contact us.